TykTechnologies/tyk-docs/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 Each query and form parameter within the request is stored as an array field in the `Params` field of the request object.

 Repeated parameter assignments are appended to the corresponding array.
-For example, a request against `/vendpoint/anything?user_id[]=123&user_id[]=234` would result in:
+For example, a request against `/vendpoint/anything?user_id[]=123&user_id[]=234` would result in a Javascript request object similar to that shown below:

 ```javascript
 const httpRequest = {